 - Nimbus Llewelyn has a penchant for lots and lots of references to The Princess Bride.

-- As an homage to Al Hirshfeld, artists working on the "Rhapsody in Blue" segment of Fantasia 2000 (which was inspired by Hirshfeld's drawings) added their names within the backgrounds as Freeze-Frame Bonus.
+- As an homage to Al Hirschfeld, artists working on the "Rhapsody in Blue" segment of Fantasia 2000 (which was inspired by Hirschfeld's drawings) added their names within the backgrounds as Freeze-Frame Bonus.
 They even throw in a couple of Ninas for good measure.